-- Determine the output fault you are trying to resolve (PTO, START, or ETR). - 2.
-Move key switch to the On position and ensure that the red power LED is illuminated. - 3.
-Move all input switches to ensure all LED's change state. - 4.
-Position input devices at appropriate position to achieve the appropriate output.
+- 1. Determine the output fault you are trying to resolve (PTO, START, or ETR). - 2.
+Move the key switch to the On position and ensure that the red power LED is illuminated. - 3.
+Move all the input switches to ensure that all LEDs change state. - 4.
+Position the input devices at the appropriate position to achieve the appropriate output.
 Use the following logic chart to determine the appropriate input condition. - 5.
-If specific output LED is illuminated without appropriate output function, check output harness, connections, and component.
-Repair as required.

-- If specific output LED is not illuminated, check both fuses. - 7.
-If specific output LED is not illuminated and inputs are in appropriate condition, install new SCM and determine if fault disappears.
+If the specific output LED is illuminated without the appropriate output function, check the output harness, connections, and component.
+Repair as needed. - 6.
+If the specific output LED is not illuminated, check both fuses. - 7.
+If the specific output LED is not illuminated and the inputs are in the appropriate condition, install a new SCM and determine if the fault disappears.

 Each row (across) in the logic chart below identifies input and output requirements for each specific product function.
-Product functions are listed in the left column.
-Symbols identify specific circuit condition including: energized to voltage, closed to ground, and open to ground.
+The product functions are listed in the left column.
+The symbols identify the specific circuit condition including: energized to voltage, closed to ground, and open to ground.